fssa-batch3/abdulrazak.nasriudeen__web_project/README.md

     2.Click exit button on the top right corner to get out of the page

 Expected result :
-    details of the customer shown on the customer page
+    details of the customer shown on the customer page [completed 🎷]